EnergyBlock/Energyblock/README.md

-# Solar token
+# BlockChain token

-This project was created during the hackathon at the [Blockchain summer school in Copenhagen](http://blockchainschool.eu/) on 16-17 August and presented on 18 August 2017 ([video](https://www.youtube.com/watch?v=ZDm7V16NNpo)).
-The idea was to create a P2P marketplace for energy trading.
+This project was created during the EnergyBlock project - funded by Climate Kic.
+The idea was to create a P2P prototype marketplace for energy trading, mimicking M2M transactions.

 This repository only implements a simple demo, where residents of a building can vote on whether to approve the installation of the solar panel on their roof.
 The scenario of the demo is the following: